jbobrow/Blinkly/README.md

 ### Demo

 Blinkly is a web tool.
-You can give it a try at [Web](http://jbobrow.github.io/Blinkly/blockly/apps/blocklyduino/) to see the working Blinkly.
+You can give it a try [here](http://jbobrow.github.io/Blinkly/blockly/apps/blocklyduino/) to see the working Blinkly.

 You can link directly to example games
 * [WHAM!](http://blocklyduino.github.io/BlocklyDuino/blockly/apps/blocklyduino/index.html?url=examples/wham.xml)